Essential Mouthwork Class

 Prerequisites: Previous cranial work is helpful but not required.
 Students must be ready to work inside the mouth, both giving and receiving!

-Tuition for this 4-day course is $675.
+Tuition for this 2-day course is $500.
 A $200 deposit will hold your place.
-Remainder due 2 weeks before class.
+Remainder due 2 weeks before class (or, request the extended payment plan).

-Early Registration Discount: Tuition = $625 when paid in full prior to (deadline date).
-This option is listed on the registration page, and reflects the full $625 price.
+Early Registration Discount: Tuition = $475 when paid in full prior to listed date.
+This option is listed on the registration page, and reflects the full $475 price.

 Class Dates and Locations: